MicroRJ/android_superellipse/README.md

 # Instructions

+This is by no means a libray, however after a few things are added a library will come out.

 To get it up and running all you have to do is download the two classes and save them into your project folders, where the Java or Kotlin files are, like regular classes.
 Once you do that you'll have access to the custom SuperEllipseView on your layout files, like a custom view.
 Then all you should have to do is replace a few things, like colors and package imports to your preference and needs.